Canon 1000D vs Pentax K-1

 Review summary: Canon 1000D vs Pentax K-1

 So what is the bottom line?
 Is there a clear favorite between the Canon 1000D and the Pentax K-1?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.